fanyuandeng/TrackATruck/README.md

 *NOTE: more operations for the core_num and core_type, see the helps of foreach package.*

 ## Step 2: running the codes
 1. Running the line 10-129: the model output (summary) from files in data.rar will save in the global environment.
+The output data includes the observed/simulated emissions of the input sample trajectories.
 2. Runing the line 132-137 or line 140-145: the xy plot will display on the plot panel in Rstudio.
 3. The expected run time for this demo is from several minutes to helf hour.